DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 <br />

 ## Final Thoughts
 Not everything goes smoothly as planned, sometimes we'd have to change our methods to adapt to the situation.
 Encountering beurocracy issues when retrieving the data can be a hassle, but with synthetic data it could help alleviate some of that issue.
-Hopefully you won't encounter this with one of your clients, but in case you do I hope this document can be of use.
+Ideally you'd still need the real data if you need to do a more in depth analysis, but in case there is a delay on obtaining PII data, hopefully this method can help alleviate some of the obstacles that comes with this.